NSW Work Injury Claim

 When should indexation be applied to NSW weekly payments?

-What should I do in the first 48 hours if I suspect indexation underpayment?
+What should I do if I suspect an indexation underpayment?

 Ask the insurer in writing for a full rate breakdown showing the base figure, indexation dates, method used, and period-by-period amounts.
 Then compare that against your notices and remittance history before requesting correction and arrears.